ps1298/Smart-Analyzer/README.md

 # Corporate Data Analyzer

-Smart Analyzer is a professional desktop-based analytics application built using Python, Tkinter, Pandas, and Matplotlib.
+Corporate Data Analyzer is a professional desktop-based analytics application built using Python, Tkinter, Pandas, and Matplotlib.

 ## Features